BitcoinDesign/Meta/Design-Review.md

 Meetings may be recorded for posterity!

+You can view a video from a previous design review session [here](https://www.youtube.com/watch?v=4JtL7I0ihiw)

 ## Contacts
 Design reviews are currently being scheduled and hosted by [ConorOkus](https://github.com/ConorOkus).
 Future meetings are likely to be hosted by different members of the Bitcoin Design community.